adamscript/Auto-Rigger/README.md

 *Currently working on the user interface*
 *Rig system is pretty much done so if you want to try it now :*
-1. Clone, download, or copy the main.py file then open it or paste it in the script editor inside Maya
+1. Clone, download, or copy the main.py file
+2. Open it or paste it in the script editor inside Maya

 *But I really wish you'd wait until I finished all the features and documentation so in the meantime, bear with me ;)*